scoskey/m0037/notes.md

 Of course we have introduced several operations on sets besides unions, including intersections $\cap$, set difference $\smallsetminus$, and symmetric difference $\triangle$.
 We invite the reader to verify that these constructions may be carried out using the axioms we have introduced, and do not require separate axioms.

 There is one more construction axiom called the *Replacement* axiom, which we will not cover here.
-It allows one to construct new sets by recursively applying a simpler construction.
-This allows the construction of very long orderings, as well as sets of large cardinality.
+This axiom implies the principle of recursive definitions, which states that we can define a set by iteratively applying a simpler construction.
+For instance this is how the function $f(n)=n!$ is constructed.
+It also allows the construction of sets of very large cardinality.

 There are several more axioms which are not explicit constructions like those above, but which instead help define the structure of the sets.
 The first of these is the *Choice* axiom or *AC*, which states that if $\mathcal F$ is a set of nonempty, pairwise disjoint sets, then there exists a set $C$ which contains exactly one element from each $F\in\mathcal F$.